LiorAtari/Surf-App/infrastructure/Jenkins/README.md

 after you uploaded, right click on the image and select "copy image address"
 Install Simple Theme Plugin in jenkins
 Go to Manage Jenkins → Configure System → Theme → Extra CSS
-paste this code and change the URL to the one you uploaded to GitLab
+paste this code and change the URL to the one you uploaded to GitLab (Replace <> below with URL to your logo)
 ```
 /* Custom Jenkins Logo /
 .logo {